Broxmouth: Excavation

 Broxmouth hillfort was first recognised by Dr. St Joseph in 1956, thanks to aerial photographs showing the cropmarks associated with the site.
-Further aerial photography was undertaken in 1972 by John Dewar, Fairey Surveys Ltd. in 1974, and the RCAHMS from 1976 to 1978.
+Further aerial photography was undertaken in 1972 by John Dewar, by Fairey Surveys Ltd. in 1974, and by the Royal Commission on the Ancient and Historical Monuments of Scotland from 1976 to 1978.

 Rescue excavations of Broxmouth were carried out between 1977 and 1978 shortly before the site was destroyed during the process of quarrying for the construction of Lafarge Tarmac Cement Works.
-The excavations carried out by Peter Hill under the direction of Ian Armit of the University of Bradford.
-Because the site was going to be completely destroyed in the process building the concrete plant, it was of the utmost importance for the site to be investigated and record as thoroughly as possible.
+The excavations were carried out by Peter Hill under the direction of Ian Armit of the University of Bradford.
+Because the site was going to be completely destroyed in the process building the concrete plant, it was of the utmost importance for the site to be investigated and recorded as thoroughly as possible.
 Many high-quality radio carbon dates were recorded at Broxmouth, the quality of which had not been possible before.
 These radio carbon dates provided a detailed perspective of the chronology of Broxmouth.
-The ecavation at Broxmouth is the most complete excavation of a Scottish hillfort to date, and is widely considered one of the most important Iron Age sites in Britain, as it provides new insights into life in Scotland from 600 BCE to 200C E.
+The excavation at Broxmouth is the most complete excavation of a Scottish hillfort to date, and is widely considered one of the most important Iron Age sites in Britain, as it provides new insights into life in Scotland from 600 BCE to 200 CE.

 Though excavations were undertaken between 1977 and 1978, a full analysis of the excavation was not published until 2013.
 In 2008 Historic Scotland negotiated the transfer of the archive of documents associated with the Broxmouth excavations to the University of Bradford, where it was prepared for publication.
 This programme of post-excavation analysis took place at the University of Bradford from 2008 to 2013.
 This programme was funded by Historic Scotland and the Arts and Humanities Research Council.
 The analysis was published in British Archaeology.